 The MSM in Entrepreneurial Leadership is a nine-month, cohort-based program that prepares students to lead with confidence, creativity, and a focus on people, profits, and the planet.

 The program consists of two, 14-week semesters during which students will take an integrated set of courses in marketing, economics, accounting, operations, management, finance, and strategy.
-To complement and support the coursework, students will participate in leadership activities and two global experiences.
+To complement and support the coursework, students will participate in leadership activities and two experiential learning projects.

 Skill Building and Orientation